huncholane/DjangoTree/README.md

 * `django-tree.projectDir`: Set the root for a django project instead of searching for it.

 ## Known Issues

+- Models need to have fields at the beginning of the class declaration to work.

 ## Release Notes